 Never argue with a law enforcement officer after they have pulled you over.
 In most cases, officers have a certain amount of discretion when it comes to charging an individual with reckless driving.
 If you lie, are disrespectful, refuse to cooperate, or become argumentative with the officer, this won’t help your case.
 When your reckless driving case goes to court, the law enforcement officer in question might push for the maximum penalty due to your agitated nature.

-Scott C. Nolan Is A Skilled Virginia Criminal Defense Attorney Defending Those Arrested For Reckless Driving
+The Law Office of Scott C. Nolan, PLLC Is A Skilled Virginia Criminal Defense Attorney Defending Those Arrested For Reckless Driving

 The penalties for reckless driving vary, but an accused individual could be facing thousands of dollars in tickets, loss of driving privileges, or even jail time.
 Without the help of a skilled, hardworking attorney, you run the risk of facing the most severe penalties possible.

-Schedule a free initial case evaluation with criminal defense attorney Scott C. Nolan if you have been accused of or charged with reckless driving in the state of Virginia.
+Schedule a free initial case evaluation with criminal defense attorney Scott C. Nolan, PLLC if you have been accused of or charged with reckless driving in the state of Virginia.